danwatford/mf-wp-docker-compose/README.md

 ## Changes to the upstream project (https://github.com/nezhar/wordpress-docker-compose)

 The Morris Federation website uses HTTPS.
 The wordpress image used by this project uses apache, but doesn't include any SSL certificates.
-To work around this certificates will be installed as start up based on the technique described by https://github.com/ogierschelvis in PR https://github.com/docker-library/wordpress/issues/46#issuecomment-358266189
+To work around this an extension to the WordPress container image is build (see wp/ directory) with certificates installed based on the technique described by https://github.com/ogierschelvis in PR https://github.com/docker-library/wordpress/issues/46#issuecomment-358266189

-When starting the wordpress plugin docker has been configured to run a bespoke script file, wp-init.sh, which installs the certificates before launching apache.

 ## Fixing data

 The database dump placed in wp-data will contain references to the live https://www.morrisfed.org.uk website.

-For development we want to modify that data to use references to localhost.
+For development we want to modify that data to use references to localhost instead.

 When the mysql container starts it will look for files in /docker-entrypoint-initdb.d, which is bind mounted from the wp-data directory.
 Any .sh files are treated as scripts and sourced.
 Any .sql files are executed against the configured